ppy/osu-wiki/wiki/Rules/Macro_rules/en.md

 [!Yes][true] You bind multiple in-game inputs to the same key.

 This is allowed as the osu! client allows you to do so.
-The rule does not apply here, and only applies to be interaction with other *physical* keys.
+The rule does not apply here, and only applies to interactions with other *physical* keys.

 ![No][false] The 'B' key is pressed down.
 Moving the 'A' key down causes the 'B' key to release.